Kaysims/Grip-Club/README.md

 </details><br />

 * How to Clone:
-    * 1.Log in to GitHub.
+    * 1.Log into GitHub.
     * 2.Go to the repository for Kaysims/Grip-Club.
-    * 3.Click on the code button, select HTTP and copy the link shown.
+    * 3.Click the code button, select HTTP and copy the link shown.
     * 4.Open the terminal in your code editor.
     * 5.Type 'git clone', and then paste the URL from GitHub.
     * 6.Press enter and the local clone will be created.